Climate and Nature-Related Disclosure (in Line with TCFD and TNFD Recommendations)

 Sustainability Strategy Committee

 The Sustainability Strategy Committee was established to deliberate and approve issues and measures connected to sustainability-related risks and opportunities.
-The Managing Director performs the role of chair and in response to different topics he or she invites executives, employees, and others to form a committee for each (at least once a year).
-The committee’s deliberations and decisions regarding GHG emissions or measures to mitigate or adapt to risks are periodically reported to the Board of Directors (at least once a year) and reviewed.
+The Managing Director performs the role of chair and in response to different topics he or she invites executives, employees, and others*2 to form a committee for each (at least once a year).
+The results of discussions and decisions regarding sustainability issues, such as those related to climate change and nature, are reported to the Board of Directors for review at least once a year.

 Risk Management Committee

-The Risk Management Committee was established to consider the likelihood of dormant risks occurring, and to facilitate close cooperation between the Board of Directors and relevant departments to encourage information sharing.
+The Risk Management Committee was established to recognize potential risks, and to facilitate close cooperation and information sharing between the Board of Directors and relevant departments.
 The Managing Director performs the role of chair and in response to different topics he or she invites executives, employees, and others to form a committee for each (at least once a year).
 The committee acts to evaluate risks, including of improper conduct, and its deliberations and decisions regarding risk countermeasures are periodically reported to the Board of Directors (at least once a year) and reviewed.
 Where necessary, the committee calls on financial auditors, legal advisors, or similar for advice and guidance.

 Strategies

-Our strategy studies involved identifying major risks and opportunities and then carrying out analysis based on potential temperature rise scenarios.
-We referenced materials such as the Sixth Assessment Report by the United Nation’s Intergovernmental Panel on Climate Change (IPCC) and the World Energy Outlook report by the International Energy Agency (IEA) to hypothesize two potential scenarios for our company in which global temperatures rise either 1.5°C or 4°C above pre-industrial levels.
-This enabled us to investigate what the business environment might look like in 2030 and the measures we should take to adapt.
-We carry out these studies each year and our disclosures here are the result of these studies and take into account environmental and information changes.
+Our strategy studies involve identifying major risks and opportunities and conducting scenario analyses to develop measures that address them.
+Specifically, we reference the Sixth Assessment Report by the United Nations Intergovernmental Panel on Climate Change (IPCC) and the World Energy Outlook (WEO) by the International Energy Agency (IEA) to hypothesize two scenarios in which global temperatures rise by either 1.5°C or 4°C above pre-industrial levels.
+These studies are conducted annually, taking into account both external and internal changes in the environment and information.
+Results from studies conducted in fiscal 2024 are as follows.

 Risks and Opportunities Identified